lucasecdb/webapi-jwt-project/README.md

-# JWT with WebApi error sample project
+# WebApi with JWT authentication sample project

 To start the project in the docker container, run the following commands